SisterJacq/ThaumicRevelations/README.md

 #### In Human Readable Text:

 - Thaumic Revelations's code in any form (even genetic) belongs to The Flux Tinkers.
-- You may not publically distribute unofficial Thaumic Revelations binaries without permission from the "All-derping Fluxlord of Cheese and Potatoes", "The Thaumic Methcook", "Abdildo the Mighty", "Sir Not Gyro the Hipster Fractal Cat of Being Eaten by Grues", or their henchmen.
+- You may not publically distribute unofficial Thaumic Revelations binaries without permission from the "Doctor Strangeglove, All-derping Fluxlord of Cheese and Potatoes", "Derpkus, The Thaumic Methcook", "Abdildo the Mighty", "Sir Not Gyro the Hipster Fractal Cat of Being Eaten by Grues", or their henchmen.
 - You may distribute official (from The Flux Tinkers) Thaumic Revelations binaries without our permission, as long as you follow all other rules.
 - Go ahead and use Thaumic Revelations in **OFFICIAL** modpacks (a modpack permissions to include all mods included) or private modpacks (packs which have closed access).
 A Dropbox folder with friends, an FTB Private Pack with a SECRET (READ: Not posted ANYWHERE public), etc., count as private packs.
 - Any modpack using Thaumic Revelations must handle bug reports first.
 - Don't report bugs for outdated versions of Minecraft, but since we are eternally in the 1.7.10 golden age, it doesn't matter.
 - You can fork, modify, and make pull requests.
 - You can copy portions of the code, and are encouraged to learn from it.
-- Anything submitted is automatically licensed under this license, because legal bullshit.
+- Anything submitted is automatically licensed under this license, because I don't want to deal with legal bullshit.
-- Any code based on our code must be publicly visible, but you still own it.
+- Any code based primarily on our code must be publicly visible, but you still own it.
 - You can't claim any code here as your own, unless it actually is.
 - If you copy a decent portion of code (around 35%) you must state that.
 - Most importantly, you MUST follow Wheaton's Law; Don't be a Dick (appending Cheney is optional) (Also don't be a cork soaker, a Greggy-Greg, etc.)
 - Always remember to end one sentence per README with a comma,

-If you have queries about any license or the above support restrictions, drop by our IRC channel, #PorjectFluxGear on irc.esper.net.
-Alternatively you can hop on our Discord at https://discord.gg/5gkrYhg
+If you have queries about any license or the above support restrictions, ~~drop by our IRC channel, #ProjectFluxGear on irc.esper.net.
+Alternatively you can~~ hop on our Discord at https://discord.gg/5gkrYhg

 ## Legal Bullshit